Policies and Forms

 We, at Forestdale Primary School, appreciate how important the links between home and school are, and the need for us to work together to ensure a good education for your children.

-Forestdale are committed to ensuring that all pupils make the most of their educational opportunities and recognise that this can only be achieved through regular school attendance.
+Forestdale is committed to ensuring that all pupils make the most of their educational opportunities and recognise that this can only be achieved through regular school attendance.
 The head teacher is only able to grant leave of absence from school during term time if there are exceptional circumstances.
 In making a decision as to whether to grant a leave of absence the school will consider the nature of the request, together with the pupil’s current school attendance.
+The school is unable to authorise requests for holidays.
+Please be aware that leave of absence without the school’s consent or authorisation may result in a Fixed Penalty Notice being issued by the Local Authority resulting in a fine of £60 per child, per parent.

 Children with temporary or recurring medical or mental health needs are valued as full and participating members of our school community.
 In September 2014 a new duty was introduced for governing bodies to make arrangements to support pupils at school with medical conditions, in terms of both physical and mental health, to enable them to play a full and active role in school life, remain healthy and achieve their academic potential.